Texas Gov. Greg Abbott signs law creating new voting restrictions as opponents sue in federal court

-“I feel extremely confident that when this law makes it through the litigation phase, it will be upheld in a court of law,” Abbott told reporters in Tyler, Tex., where he signed the bill into law.
+“I feel extremely confident that when this law makes it through the litigation phase, it will be upheld in a court of law,” Abbott told reporters in Tyler, Tex., where he signed the bill.
 “No one who is eligible to vote will be denied the opportunity to vote.
 It does, however, make it harder for cheaters to cast an illegal ballot.”

-The White House pledged on Tuesday to continue battling new voting restrictions, which Republican leaders have passed in numerous states, often while citing former president Donald Trump’s false claims of mass voting fraud.
+The White House pledged Tuesday to continue battling new voting restrictions, which Republican leaders have passed in numerous states, often while citing former president Donald Trump’s false claims of mass electoral fraud in the 2020 presidential election.

 “So we would say to these advocates, ‘We stand with you.’
 There’s more we’re going to keep working on together,” White House press secretary Jen Psaki said, referring to those seeking to block the Texas law.
 “The vice president’s going to be leading this effort.
 And we agree that voting should be a fundamental right to people.”

 Texas lawmakers last week approved the bill, which imposes new criminal penalties for violating voting laws, bans 24-hour and drive-through voting and allows more access for partisan poll watchers.
-Abbott at the time argued that the legislation “will solidify trust and confidence in the outcome of our elections by making it easier to vote and harder to cheat.”
+Abbott at the time argued that the legislation would “solidify trust and confidence in the outcome of our elections by making it easier to vote and harder to cheat.”

 GOP legislators in Texas give final approval to new voting restrictions, overcoming Democratic opposition

-But opponents swiftly took to federal court, filing two separate complaints on Friday seeking injunctions to stop Senate Bill 1 (SB1) from going into effect.
-More lawsuits are likely forthcoming.
+But opponents swiftly took to federal court, filing two separate complaints Friday seeking injunctions to stop Senate Bill 1 (S.B.
+1) from going into effect.
+More lawsuits are likely to be forthcoming.

 One complaint, filed in San Antonio, lists 14 plaintiffs, including Texas Impact, a faith-based advocacy group.
 Executive Director Bee Moorhead said in a news release that the group was suing after having “prayed, protested, preached, and pushed, but at the end of the day, lawmakers have chosen a path that will lead to disenfranchisement.”